tan90xx/BCA-whisper/README.md

-# Anonymous Submission for [Interspeech 2025]
+# BCA-Whisper

-This repository contains the source code for our submission to Interspeech 2025.
-The implementation is anonymized to comply with the double-blind review process.
+This repository contains the official implementation of our Interspeech 2025 paper: "BCA-Whisper: Curriculum Learning-Based AdaLoRA Fine-Tuning on Whisper for Low-Resource Dysarthric Speech Recognition".

 ## Overview

 This work focuses on DSR (Dysarthric Speech Recognition).
 We provide the training and inference scripts, along with instructions for reproducibility.
+For detailed methodology and experiments, please refer to our [solution PDF](https://github.com/tan90xx/BCA-Whisper/blob/main/resources/technical_solution.pdf).

 ## Dependencies